OpenDMA/opendma-spec/OpenDMA-Spec.md

 The *effective properties list* of a valid class object (§8.3) or valid aspect object (\$8.4) *c* is a list of property info objects (§9) defined as follows:

 1)  all property info objects (§9) of *c*’s \[“opendma.org”, “Properties”\] Property are part of the effective properties list, and
-2)  all property info objects (§9) of the effective properties list of the class object referenced by *c*’s \[“opendma.org”, “Parent”\] Property are part of the effective properties list.
+2)  all property info objects (§9) of the effective properties list of the class object referenced by *c*’s \[“opendma.org”, “Parent”\] property are part of the effective properties list.
-3)  all property info objects (§9) of the effective properties list of the aspect objects referenced by *c*’s \[“opendma.org”, “Aspects”\] Property are part of the effective properties list.
+3)  all property info objects (§9) of the effective properties list of the aspect objects referenced by *c*’s \[“opendma.org”, “Aspects”\] property are part of the effective properties list.

 #### §11 Failure messages